 Best Tours in Peru

-Many are the routes that take you to Machu Picchu, but none is like the Inca Trail tours, the most famous pedestrian path in the Americas.
-After flying from the capital of Peru, Lima, you will arrive in Cusco to walk for four days along a path through forests and dense fog, millenary stone steps and discovering the ruins of ancient fortifications and Inca cities, and all the time enjoying majestic views.
+Many are the routes that take you to Machu Picchu, but none is like the Inca Trail Tours, the most famous pedestrian path in the Americas.
+After flying from the capital of Perú, Lima, you will arrive in Cusco to walk for four days along a path through forests and dense fog, millenary stone steps and discovering the ruins of ancient fortifications and Inca cities, and all the time enjoying majestic views.

-- Lares Trek to Machu Picchu 4 Days
+- Salcantay Trek Peru to Machu Picchu 5 days

-- Huchuy Qosqo Trek to Machu Picchu
+- Huchuy Qosqo Day Hike

-- Inca Quarry Trail to Machu Picchu
+- Llactapata Inca Trail to Machu Picchu

-- Urubamba River Rafting
+- Apurimac River Rafting

-- Huchuy Qosqo Trek to Machu Picchu
+- Vilcabamba Trek to Machu Picchu

-If you want to visit Machu Picchu, we recommend you to book your Machu Picchu ticket in advance, so you will enjoy your vacation in Machu Picchu without any problem.
+If you want to visit Machu Picchu, we recommend you to book your Machu Picchu Ticket in advance, so you will enjoy your Vacation in Machu Picchu without any problem.